brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-22.md

 magic.

 "We will talk again when you are feeling more rested," Voldemort said, magnanimously.
-In Parseltongue, he added, *"And if you can behave yourself, perhaps I'll even give you back some of the magic you so carelessly fling about."*
+In Parseltongue, he added, "*And if you can behave yourself, perhaps I'll even give you back some of the magic you so carelessly fling about.*"

 Harry cursed at him silently, but even in his head it sounded feeble.
 In addition to his magic, the man had stolen most of his fight as well.